 Teaching in Nepal

 This wonderful project was created with the goal of helping to improve the education of some of the poorest children in the world.
-Located close to one of Kathmandu's largest slum areas, near Bhaktapur, this volunteer program is based in a severely under resourced school that provides free education, text books, uniforms and shoes to more than 150 children who live in poverty within the confines of the slum, and whose parents would otherwise not have been able to send their children to school at all.
-Volunteers are desperately needed to work alongside local teachers (many of whom are also volunteers) to assist in teaching vital subjects that include English, mathematics, science, history, geography.
+Located close to one of Kathmandu's largest slum areas, near Bhaktapur, this volunteer program is based in an under resourced school that provides free education, text books, uniforms and shoes to more than 150 children who live in poverty and whose parents would otherwise not have been able to provide their children with an education.
+Volunteers work alongside local teachers to assist in teaching vital subjects that include English, mathematics, science, history, geography.
 Volunteer teachers have a huge impact on the student’s English language skills.
 An ability to speak English is hugely beneficial to youth, allowing them to pursue further education opportunities and to seek employment where English is an advantage, such as the tourism sector, which is a major market for Nepal.
 Volunteer teachers help many low income children learn a tool that is vital to their future success.
 Volunteering on this project will truly make a difference to the lives of children facing a bleak future.

 Goals of this Project: